laibatariq110/Counter-Program/README.md

 2. **style.css**
 3. **script.js**

-## License
+## Customization

-This project is licensed under the MIT License.

 To customize the counter application, you can modify the following:

 - **Appearance**: Edit the `style.css` file to change the look and feel of the counter and buttons.
 - **Functionality**: Edit the `script.js` file to add more features or change the behavior of the existing buttons.
 For example, you could add a new button that doubles the current counter value.

+## License

+This project is licensed under the MIT License.